skuhl/test/readme.txt

-This is my readme file.
+This is my readme file which I edited via GitHub.